KChen-lab/novoBreak-rna/README.md

 novoRNABreak runs on a x86_64 Linux system with a ~40GB physical memory.
 It depends on picard for duplicates removal, novoBreak for novel k-mer detection, SSAKE for local assembly, bwa-mem for contig mapping, samtools (v1.3 and above) to extract reads, annovar for gene annotation, and regtools for junction annotation.
 All of those are in app directory.

-The human hg38 genome and transcriptome references (k-mer) are stored at https://doi.org/10.5281/zenodo.7440023 Please download and decompress to the novoRNABreak directory before running the pipeline.
+The human hg38 genome index (bwa) and transcriptome references (k-mer) are stored at https://doi.org/10.5281/zenodo.7735433 Please download and decompress to the novoRNABreak directory before running the pipeline.
+If you want to run the "splice" mode, please create the genome index using STAR and add the path to "-g" option.

 ```
 tar -xvzf database.tar.gz -C <novoRNABreak.directory>
+STAR --runMode genomeGenerate --genomeDir ref/ --genomeFastaFiles Homo_sapiens.GRCh38.dna_sm.primary_assembly.fa --sjdbGTFfile Homo_sapiens.GRCh38.105.gtf --runThreadN 16
 ```
+The files for --genomeFastaFiles and --sjdbGTFfile can be downloaded at https://ftp.ensembl.org/pub/release-105/fasta/homo_sapiens/dna/ and https://ftp.ensembl.org/pub/release-105/gtf/homo_sapiens/

 ## Installation